ervandew/eclim/src/doc/content/guides/java/project.rst

 .. note::

-  If you have only one project or many projects that share the same settings you can use the :ref:`:EclimSettings <:eclimsettings>` command instead to edit the global settings.
+  If you have only one project or many projects that share the same settings you can use the :ref:`:EclimSettings` command instead to edit the global settings.
 These global settings will apply to any project that has not overridden them with values via **:ProjectSettings**.

 Your project's classpath